Not sure where to buy fabrics from? Check out this worldwide list.

 Listed in rough weight order

 70D to 100D ripstop can be used if you are gentle with your gear and want to save the most weight.
-You will typically need to design around the limitations of fabrics this fabric, such as avoiding bar tack stitches, and reinforcing areas.
+You will typically need to design around the limitations of fabrics this lightweight, such as having to reinforce areas, and avoiding bar tack stitches.
 Some manufacturers make the body of their backpacks out of 210D (see below), and the roll top out of 100D to save weight in areas where strength is not as important.

 210D Ripstop, Robic, Gridstop, Ultragrid etc are some of the best value strength/weight/cost fabrics.
 Robic uses nylon 6.6 for improved strength over generic nylon.
-Gridstop, Ultragrid etc use UHWMPE fibres for the ripstop grid for superior tear prevention, but more expensive.
+Gridstop and Ultragrid etc use UHWMPE fibres for the ripstop grid for superior tear prevention, but are more expensive.

 Ecopak and XPAC are available in heavier and lighter weight variants.
 The number in the product name simply refers to the face fabric denier, so all the fabric notes below apply.
 With XPAC, if the name has a V there will be a polyester lightweight backing fabric.
 If there is an X there will be the X grid crossply.